 The population of pollinators has a negative trend and National Pollinator Week reminds people to take a step forward in regards to this urgent ecological issue.
-This year National Pollinator Week takes place June 17-23.
+This year National Pollinator Week takes place between June 20-26.

 In order for this particular event to be officially proclaimed in every state, sending in-state requests by concerned citizens were required.
 The hard work paid off and for the first time in 2017, every state in the U.S declared Pollinator Week.